PaaS - Orchestration

 3. Maintaining Desired State:

-• Kubernetes ensures that the actual state of the cluster matches its desired state by continuously monitoring and adjusting as needed34.
+• Kubernetes ensures that the actual state of the cluster matches its desired state by continuously monitoring and adjusting as needed3arrow-up-right4arrow-up-right.

 Benefits of Self-Healing